UniversalDependencies/UD_Slovenian-SST/README.md

 ## Changelog
 <pre>
+2024-12-20 v2.16
+    * Split up several sentences that were very long into shorter segments
+    * Updated readme

 2024-10-28 v2.15
     * Added punctuation symbols (22,055 new tokens)
     * Corrected some errors in manual transcription and annotation